The Call in Brief

 Stone-calm, the body is a pedestal

-6. When he ascends to the status of Vibhuti, by universalisation of Psychic and Spiritual Consciousness and realisation of Divine in all His becoming, the Lord further asks Arjuna to worship His manifestation in the Sun, Moon, Star, flower, in every living creature.
-He has to adore the myriad Gods, Deva, superior human beings known as twice-born Dvija, a man of enlightened knowledge, Prajna, and the enlightened Teacher, Guru.¹² The Lord points out that adoration of all His manifestations equally, without distinction is the condition of becoming the greatest Yogi.²⁴ A Sadhak of integral Yoga counts all his subjective and objective Divine action as means of Divine descent of Force and through this activation of dynamic Divine does good of all creatures.
+6. When he ascends to the status of Emanation, Vibhuti, by universalisation of Psychic and Spiritual Consciousness and realisation of the Divine in all His becoming, the Lord further asks Arjuna to worship His manifestation in the Sun, Moon, Star, and flower, in every living creature.
+He has to adore the myriad Gods, Deva, superior human beings known as twice-born Dvija, a man of enlightened knowledge, Prajna, and the enlightened Teacher, Guru.¹² The Lord points out that adoration of all His manifestations equally, without distinction is the condition of becoming the greatest Yogi.²⁴ A Sadhak of integral Yoga counts all his subjective and objective Divine action as means of Divine descent of Force.
+Through this activation of dynamic Divine and movement of Universalised and Transcendent Consciousness, he does good of all creatures, sarvabhuta hite ratah.
+The Synthesis of Yoga book confirms that the emergence of a Vibhuti as a unique force of the multiple Divine is possible ‘even in the weakest or most clouded living being.’⁸⁴

-7. When Arjuna ascends to the status of Avatar Consciousness or Purushottama Consciousness through large-scale objective Divine action of Instrument and large-scale subjective Divine action of Emanation, there triple consecration through Karma, Jnana and Bhakti Yoga becomes normal and natural.
+7. An Instrument/an Emanation must always remember that an Avatar is a special manifestation of Supreme Lord, Parameswara and he is only one Psychic centre of the multiple Divine.⁷⁹ An Avatar is born-free or His birth and action are both Divine, janma karma cha me divyam, whereas an Instrument/Emanation lives and acts in the Divine, mayi nivasisyasi,⁸⁵ mayi vartate, through constant union, yoga yukta.
+When Arjuna ascends to the status of Avatar Consciousness or Purushottama Consciousness through large-scale objective Divine action of Instrument and large-scale subjective Divine action of Emanation, there triple consecration through Karma, Jnana and Bhakti Yoga becomes normal, natural and absolute.
 In integral Yoga, this Purushottama state of consciousness is identified as Supramental Consciousness and a Sadhak becomes ‘a child and eternal portion’⁶² of the Divine Mother and in him, the reconciliation of triple consecration gives birth to a fourth Yoga known as ‘Yoga of Self-perfection’ and there the triple poise of the Self coexists and the Psychic being, Kshara Purusha possesses the Akshara Purusha and Purushottama, in totality.

 Integral Yoga follows this seven-fold sequential growth of Arjuna with a more profound significance of dynamic Divine union.
 It stresses the adoration of the One to the exclusion of the Many for developing Souls to build a Spiritual foundation and asks the developed Souls to reconcile them in order to know and possess the Divine entirely.
 This adoration of superior human beings hinted in the Gita is applicable in integral Yoga for developed Soul¹³ and this adoration is even further extended to criminals, thieves, murderers and outcaste¹⁴ in order to extend the realisation of the Divine in Cosmic Consciousness.
 There will be even ‘certain respect’¹⁵ and reverence for physical things, a worship of the Divine, the Brahman in what one uses, ordered harmony and beauty in the life of Matter in order to complete the realisation of Divine in all things.